PyAr/tutorial/traducidos/stdlib.rst

 The :mod:`doctest` module provides a tool for scanning a module and validating tests embedded in a program's docstrings.
 Test construction is as simple as cutting-and-pasting a typical call along with its results into the docstring.
-This improves the documentation by providing the user with an example and it allows the doctest module to make sure the code remains true to the documentation::
+This improves the documentation by providing the user with an ejemplo and it allows the doctest module to make sure the code remains true to the documentation::